Probiotics for Horses: Gut Health, Digestion, and Performance

 Gas and Bloating

-Gas and bloating may be related to fermentation patterns in the hindgut.
-When microbial balance changes, gas production and digestive comfort may also change.
+Gas and bloating are closely linked to fermentation patterns in the hindgut.
+When microbial balance shifts, gas production and digestive comfort may also change.

 Poor Feed Efficiency